Skip to main content

 If you're looking to earn your accounting degree online – you've come to the right place.
 SNHU is a leading provider of online education.
 And since we started as a business and accounting school back when we first opened our doors in 1932, we feel confident in our ability to train accountants for real-world success.

 Learning online has become much more common for working adults in recent years.
 Not only do online courses give you more flexibility – they're more affordable, too.
 Southern New Hampshire University specifically has some of the lowest online tuition rates in the nation.
-And since we've frozen tuition costs every year since 2012, we're making sure we keep it that way.
+And we’ve committed to keeping costs low by freezing tuition since 2012.

-It's important to note that our online accounting degree programs also align with the Content and Skill Specification Outlines set by the American Institute of Certified Public Accountants (AICPA).
+It's important to note that our online accounting programs also align with the Content and Skill Specification Outlines set by the American Institute of Certified Public Accountants (AICPA), meaning the coursework contains content relevant to the Certified Public Accountant (CPA) exam.
 It is also accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 This means you'll have a credible, respected degree that can help position you for success in the field of accounting.

 For Fernando Franco '15, earning a bachelor's degree in accounting has been a gateway to a better life.